24th November, Everyday

 On this day in Christian History, Emperor Theodosius deposed the Arian bishop, Demophilus, with all his clergy from the cathedral in Constantinople, transferring the cathedral church to Gregory of Nazianzus with the words: “This temple God by our hand entrusts to thee as a reward for thy pains.”

-Death of Johannes Oecolampadius, a leader in the Swiss Reformation.
-He had sided with Ulrich Zwingli in the dispute with Martin Luther over the Lord’s Supper.
+On this day in Christian History, Johannes Oecolampadius, a leader in the Swiss Reformation, died.
+In his lifetime, he had taken sides with Ulrich Zwingli in the dispute with Martin Luther over the Lord’s Supper.

 November 24, 1555